 - Comfortable indoor and outdoor gathering spaces

-- All-day food and beverage service
+- Continuous food and beverage service

-- Professional staff managing flow and logistics
+- Professional staff managing flow and details

-Tournament week places unique pressure on Augusta:
+Tournament week places extraordinary demand on Augusta:

-- Limited hotel and venue availability
+- Limited restaurant and venue availability

-- Heavy traffic and long wait times
+- Heavy traffic and congestion

-- Packed restaurants and public spaces
+- Packed public spaces

 - Constant schedule changes